-In Singapore, common allergens include eggs, cow’s milk, wheat, soy, shellfish and nuts, says Dr Dawn Lim, a paediatrician at Kinder Clinic @ Paragon, and author of All You Need to Know About Your Child's Allergy.
+In Singapore, common allergens include eggs, cow’s milk, wheat, soy, shellfish and nuts, says paediatrican Dr Dawn Lim, who wrote All You Need to Know About Your Child's Allergy.

 “Breastfeeding your baby for at least the first four months of his life has been proven to reduce the incidence of allergies.”

 Besides food allergies, your baby may also develop eczema if he has sensitive skin.
 The eczema could be triggered by the environment or other food allergies.
 “If your newborn has bad cradle cap, that’s a marker that he has sensitive skin.
 Later on, he may develop eczema in typical areas, such as the face and neck,” Dr Lim notes.